Samsung/ColorPatternTracker/README.md

 >\>cp /system/lib/libEGL.so .
 >\>cp /system/vendor/lib/libOpenCL.so .

-Then you can copy the two library files from the windows explorer to “jni\libs".
+Then you can copy the two library files from the windows explorer to “PatternTracker\app\src\main\cpp\libs\gs6".
 It should now be ready to run.

 In order to compile the VR apk, perform the following steps: